IsaackRasmussen/Tell-me-more/README.md

 And that can be by identifying podcast speakers and topics, this is now something AI is becoming increasingly good at.

 ## Transcripts
-There already exist Podcast services that are doing podcast transcripts.
-However, they are not available through their API's.
+There is Podcast services out there that are doing podcast transcripts.
+However, the transcripts are not available through their API's.
-It is likely due to copyright issues.
-For that reason, I've focused on podcasts with Creative Common's licenses while I investigate this further.
+And it is likely due to copyright issues.
+For that reason, I've focused on podcasts with Creative Common's licenses, while I investigate this issue further.

 To transcribe audio, there are different engines.
 I only got to try Whisper and with the Insanely-Fast-Whisper version.
 It works on CUDA GPU's and Apple Silicon.
 After processing, you get a JSON file with the transcripts in segments, you need to do an additional step to figure out who is saying what.